 Windows Compute Cluster Server has been RTM’d, and the bloggers and press are running their stories.
 And you can watch/listen to Zane talk about Windows CCS at the Virtual TechEd site.
-And of course you can go to the Windows CCS site for technical details, white papers and the (fairly) new community site.
+And of course you can go to the Windows CCS site for technical details and white papers.

 Here are 10 things that you won’t read there that you may find interesting about Windows CCS.

 1) Windows CCS is the first product that MSFT has shipped that was partially developed by the dev center in Shanghai, China.

 2) The first benchmark (LinPack) data for Windows CCS can be seen on page 62 of this report.
 It’s also referenced by InformationWeek, and the benchmark was done with the folks at NCSA/University of Illinois.

 3) Besides being sold by the big OEMs, Windows CCS will be distributed by the personal supercomputing vendors like Tyan Computer.

 4) MS employs some well-known names in supercomputing and HPC, such as Burton Smith, Craig Mundie, Gordon Bell, Jim Gray, Tony Hey and Fabrizio Gagliardi.
 But the Windows CCS dev team also includes a woman who used to be on the dev team for IBM Blue Gene, a gentleman who developed one of the first Beowulf clusters, a gentleman from Argonne National Labs, and several folks from Cray.